joafc96/place_picker_google/README.md

 A comprehensive, cross-platform google maps place picker library for Flutter.

-The package provides common operations for Place picking, Places autocomplete, and Nearby places from google maps given you have enabled `Places API`, `Maps SDK for Android`, `Maps SDK for iOS` and `Geocoding API` for your API key.
+The package provides common operations for Place picking, Places autocomplete, My Location, and Nearby places from google maps given you have enabled `Places API`, `Maps SDK for Android`, `Maps SDK for iOS` and `Geocoding API` for your API key.

 ## Screenshots